bianan/non-monotone-dr-submodular/README.md

-# Non-monotone Continuous DR-submodular Maximization: Structure and Algorithms
+# Continuous DR-submodular Maximization: Structure and Algorithms

 This repository collects source code for the paper:

-"Non-monotone Continuous DR-submodular Maximization: Structure and Algorithms"
+"Continuous DR-submodular Maximization: Structure and Algorithms"

 NIPS 2017.
 An Bian, Kfir Y. Levy, Andreas Krause and Joachim M. Buhmann